cloudpassion1801/assignment/README.md

 ## Solution

 I am choosing Method 3 & using Cloud as Azure .
 You can validate it two way

 a) Quick Run Locally

 b) CI/ CD process

 I can also see some challenges on Scaling of this mediawiki app .
-Which are mentioned over here.
+Which are mentioned [over here](https://github.com/anurag4517/assignment#scaling-challenges-for-mediawiki).

 ### Quick run Locally
 Step 1 : Ensure that you have full filled prerequisite .

-c) Clone this project locally
+Step 2:  Clone this project locally

 `git clone https://github.com/cloudpassion1801/assignment.git ;`

-d) Create a local docker container environment to run flow .
+Step 3: Create a local docker container environment to run flow .
 You can run these command locally too , but different configurations of different machines may impact flow .
 So inorder to have consistent environment its best to run them inside a docer container

 ` cd assignment ; `
 `docker build -t project .`
 `docker run --volume $(pwd):/app -it project /bin/bash ;`

-Set credentials on container
+Set credentials on container.
+These are the SP credentiails which was created before
 `export ARM_SUBSCRIPTION_ID="XXXXX-XXXXX-XXXXX"`
 `export ARM_TENANT_ID="XXXX-XXXX-XXXX-XXXX-"`
 `export ARM_CLIENT_ID="XXXX-XXXX-XXXX-XXXX" `
 `export ARM_CLIENT_SECRET="XXXXXXXXXXXXXXXXXX"`

-e) Create terrafrom infra
+Step 4:  Create terrafrom infra
 `cd terraformcodeazure ; `
    ` terraform init;`
    ` terraform plan;`
    ` terraform apply -auto-approve; `
+   This process will create basic infra for
    ` terraform output -raw private_key > id_rsa`
    ` chmod 600 id_rsa`
     `public_ip = ${terraform output -raw public_ip_address } `

 f) Validate created Infra